 Title: Professor Emeritus

-Edmund Cantilli, Professor Emeritus of New York University Tandon School of Engineering, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in transportation planning and engineering.
+George Lendaris, PhD, Professor Emeritus at Portland State University, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in academia.